top of page

 Cannabis Industry’s Concerns and Amendment's Impact

 Without the amendment, the original language would have prohibited the sale of AIO cannabis vapes, beginning January 1, 2028.
-This restriction would have had significant public health consequences: patients and consumers would have shifted to untested, unlicensed products available through illicit channels.
+This restriction would have had significant public health consequences.
+Patients and consumers would have shifted to untested, unlicensed products available through illicit channels.

 The amendment protects three essential outcomes for California's legal cannabis economy: